juice-shop/pwning-juice-shop/part2/sensitive-data-exposure.md

 * What would be a _really stupid_ mistake a developer might make when choosing such a secret?

-### Unlock Premium Challenge to access exclusive content.
+### Unlock Premium Challenge to access exclusive content

 These days a lot of seemingly free software comes with hidden or follow-up costs to use it to its full potential.
 For example: In